Jefferson High School (Portland, Oregon)

-Thomas Jefferson High School (colloquially, Jefferson High School or "Jeff") is a public high school in Portland, Oregon, United States, founded in 1908.
+Jefferson High School (JHS, formally Thomas Jefferson High School) is a public high school in Portland, Oregon, United States.

+The school itself is a Middle College Program, having converted from being a comprehensive high school in 2011.
+Students enrolled at the school take classes at both it and the Cascade campus of Portland Community College, located across the street from the program.
+Eighth graders at Faubion, Harriet Tubman, Ockley Green, or Vernon middle schools are given the choice between it or their neighborhood high school (which is Grant, McDaniel, or Roosevelt high schools).
+Students living out of these boundaries can also attend, but within a lottery based application process.

+Ninth graders given the enrollment choice are guaranteed to attend Jefferson.
+In eleventh grade, all students need to be evaluated by the principal.

 History

 Jefferson opened in September 1908, and was initially named Albina High School, but was renamed Jefferson High School in early 1909.
 The school was not ready in 1908, but was opened early due to overcrowding.
 It was finished on February 6, 1910.
 The Oregonian reported in January 1922 that Jefferson was the largest high school in Portland, with 2,063 students.
 Hopkin Jenkins was principal at Jefferson from its opening until June 1940.

 Due to the baby boom and passing of a $25 million building levy by the school district in 1947, a new high school was slated.

 In September 1991, "at least six fires" were set at the school by an arsonist.

 On January 7, 2008, Mayor Potter relocated City Hall to Jefferson for a week.
 Potter held a City Council meeting and delivered the State of the City address there.
 The aim was stated to be to "give students, parents and educators a first hand lesson in how government really works - and to showcase the opportunities, successes and challenges facing every school in Portland's six public school districts."